-The layout, colour and shapes of the garden reference the geometric shapes or scales seen on butterfly wings, in particular Papilio aegeus commonly known as the Orchard Swallowtail Butterfly, and Euploea core or Common Crow Butterfly, both found along the east coast of Australia.
+The layout, colour and shapes of the garden reference the geometric scales on butterfly wings, in particular the Orchard swallowtail butterfly (Papilio aegeus), and the Common crow butterfly (Euploea core), both found along the east coast of Australia.

-Plants have been selected for cultural significance and for their relevance in providing habitat and food source for butterflies.
-There is a strong emphasis on plants that grow naturally in the ACT area and surrounds.
+Plants have been selected to provide habitat and food for butterflies, and for their cultural significance, with an emphasis on plants that grow naturally in the ACT and surrounds.

-As well as providing private contemplative spaces and public space for functions, the garden serves to provide cultural dialogue, education, opportunity for indigenous engagement, and inspiration for all gardeners.
+As well as providing private contemplative spaces and public space for functions, the garden provides opportunities for cultural dialogue, education, indigenous engagement and inspiration.

-The story of Mununja the Butterfly, as told by Ngunawal elder Don Bell, has been provided and approved by Mr Bell and consultation has taken place with traditional custodians to ensure appropriate depiction of cultural intellectual property, via Charles Solomon at Garawana Creative.
+The story of Mununja the Butterfly, as told by Ngunawal elder Don Bell, has been provided by Tyronne Bell.
+Other traditional custodians have also been consulted to ensure appropriate depiction of cultural intellectual property, via Charles Solomon at Garawana Creative.